Vast Horizon Help Files

 * The HPA Chairperson

 The chairperson cannot raise their pay without consent of the current treasurer of the OH.
 He or she cannot order someone to be fined nor imprisoned but can work with the high judge to get this act done.
-He or she cannot run a muck with science projects without discussing these matters with the chief of science.
+He or she cannot rule on the release of imprisonment, but can provide recommendations as to why it should or should not be done.
+He or she cannot run amok with science projects without discussing these matters with the chief of science.

 What can they do?